-- · Athletics schedules are reviewed and approved by the Faculty Athletics Representative - · Missed class time is reviewed by the University Athletics Committee annually. - Student-athletes are required to provide instructors with travel/competition dates during the first week of class. - You will sign a form acknowledging receipt of the travel dates please communicate your attendance and make-up policies so the student-athlete can make an informed decision. - You have the discretion to determine how a student-athlete makes up missed work or exams and how to apply their attendance policy. - Apply your policies consistently for all university-sponsored events - It is the student-athlete's responsibility to make arrangements with the faculty member to make-up missed assignments or exams, as permitted. - It is the student-athlete's responsibility to notify the faculty member of any changes to the travel/competition schedule. - If student-athletes are delayed in returning to campus from an away competition (due to weather, delay, etc.), the Athletics Department will do its best to notify you in a timely manner.
+- Athletics schedules are reviewed and approved by the Faculty Athletics Representative - Missed class time is reviewed by the University Athletics Committee annually. - Student-athletes are required to provide instructors with travel/competition dates during the first week of class. - Student-athletes will ask you to sign a form acknowledging receipt of the travel letter; at that time, please be candid with the student-athlete about your attendance and make-up policies so the student-athlete can make an informed decision as to whether to stay in the class, explore another option (section or course), or defer the class to an "off" semester. - Faculty have the discretion to determine how a student-athlete makes up missed work or exams and how to apply their attendance policy; unlike at many other universities, there is NO University-level policy governing this - HOWEVER, athletics events are UNIVERSITY-SPONSORED events, so the faculty member should apply their policies consistently, whether the student is an athlete, member of SGA, member of the University orchestra or choir, etc. - It is the student-athlete's responsibility to make arrangements with the faculty member to make- up missed assignments or exams, as permitted. - It is the student-athlete's responsibility to notify the faculty member of any changes to the travel/competition schedule. - If student-athletes are delayed in returning to campus from an away competition (due to weather, delay, etc.), the Athletics Department will do its best to notify you in a timely manner.